hurwitzlab/assembly-pipeline/scripts/09-RASTtk-interactive.md

 contigs-longer-than-1000.fa-prodigal.fa = same file but with coding regions identified by prodigal on the UA hpc's

-**I went with two command chains because I wasn't sure where RASTtk was erroring**
+**I went with two command chains because I wasn't sure where RASTtk was erroring** **This is going to be more like "don't do this" / a log file of errors than a README**

 #command chain for contigs-longer-than-1000.fa-prodigal.fa
 rast-create-genome --contigs ~/contigs-unknown/contigs-longer-than-1000.fa-prodigal.fa --domain Bacteria --genetic-code 11 > ~/contigs-unknown/prodigal.gto